klantle/watchdogs/README.md

 ### Server Management

-> It operates as usual by running the samp-server or open.mp server binary according to its default name.
+> It operates as usual by running the samp-server or open.mp server binary according to its default name in watchdogs.toml.
 In the `[<args>]` section, how it works is by modifying the `gamemode0` parameter in server.cfg for SA-MP or the `main_scripts` parameter in config.json for Open.MP.

 **Start server with default gamemode:**
 ```bash